Selective disk backup and restore for Azure virtual machines

 Enable-AzRecoveryServicesBackupProtection -Policy $pol -Name "V2VM" -ResourceGroupName "RGName1" -ExclusionDisksList $disks -VaultId $targetVault.ID

-Backup only OS disk during configure backup with PowerShell
+Back up only the OS disk during the configure-backup operation with PowerShell

 Enable-AzRecoveryServicesBackupProtection -Policy $pol -Name "V2VM" -ResourceGroupName "RGName1" -ExcludeAllDataDisks -VaultId $targetVault.ID

-Get backup item object to be passed in modify protection with PowerShell
+Get the backup item object to be passed in the modify-protection operation with PowerShell

 $item= Get-AzRecoveryServicesBackupItem -BackupManagementType "AzureVM" -WorkloadType "AzureVM" -VaultId $targetVault.ID -FriendlyName "V2VM"

-You need to pass the above obtained $item object to the -Item parameter in the following cmdlets.
+You need to pass the preceding obtained $item object to the -Item parameter in the following cmdlets.

 Modify protection for already backed up VMs with PowerShell